 Children learning to spell in English advance through certain sequential stages and sets of skills.
 Students will show spelling improvement over time as Spelling You See moves them through these stages.
-Levels contain engaging rhymes and non-fiction passages on different topics such as animals or American history.
+Levels contain engaging rhymes and nonfiction passages on different topics such as animals or American history.
 Select a level based on the readiness guidelines, not what topic interests your student the most.

-The reading passages in Spelling You See should be very easy for your student.
-This is intentional.
+A student's spelling experiences should be easier than their reading experiences.
 Students can't focus on the letter patterns in words if they are struggling to understand what they are reading.
 Spelling skills typically lag behind reading by about two years.
 Therefore, do not use the student's reading level to find an "equivalent" spelling level.
 Use the guidelines below to find the best placement for your student.

 Please Note: If you have an older student who is struggling with spelling, you may benefit from speaking with a placement specialist.

-Spelling You See is not grade-based and placement can be fine-tuned to meet an individual student's needs.
+Spelling You See is not grade-based, and placement can be fine-tuned to meet an individual student's needs.
 Contact Demme Learning at 888-854-6284 and select 1 when prompted, or use the chat feature on the website and select "Chat with a Placement Specialist."